Creating and disseminating educational resources for SSPCloud users

 Here is what to do to re-use a template:

-3.2 Step 2: define your development configuration on the SSPCloud
+3.2 Step 2: define your development configuration on SSPCloud

 SSPCloud is not only useful to disseminate educational resources; it is also the right place to develop them.
 Doing so will facilitate resource dissemination as the environment used for training will be equivalent to the one used for development.
-In other words, we strongly recommend that you develop on SSPCloud because this will help a lot to make your educational resources reproducible.
+In other words, we strongly recommend developing on SSPCloud as it will greatly improve the reproducibility of your educational resources.

 Some elements of this development environment will be re-used to provide a ready-to-use configuration for learners.
 However, learners don’t need to be familiar with the technical concepts of configuration: pre-configured environments do exist so that learners can concentrate on acquiring skills!